eth-gre/ReachedOut/README.md

 99% built with vibes.
-Largely because I refuse to write vanilla JS out of principle Not gonna lie, vibe coding is kind of fun, although good luck trying to modify anything because the repo is a mess.
+Largely because I refuse to write vanilla JS out of principle.
+Not gonna lie, vibe coding is kind of fun, although good luck trying to modify anything because the repo is a mess.

 # Features